Silver City Airways: The 1950s

-By 1954, the Silver City cross-Channel network comprised five routes: Gatwick — Le Touquet, Lydd — Le Touquet, Lympne—Calais, Lympne—Ostend and Southampton—Cherbourg.

 Following the opening of Ferryfield in mid-1954, Silver City initially split its operations between the new airport and Lympne.
 For a short while, Le Touquet flights operated from the former while Calais and Ostend services continued to use the latter.
 The last of 33,000 Silver City flights, which had carried a total of 54,000 cars and 208,000 passengers since 1948, departed Lympne on 3 October.
 From then on, vehicle ferry services were concentrated at Ferryfield.

 Also in 1954, control of Silver City passed to P&O via General Steam Navigation, which had acquired a 70% stake in BAS, the airline's parent company.
 It was also the year Silver City complemented its Gatwick — Le Touquet all-passenger operation with a vehicle ferry service.

 By 1955, Ferryfield handled 250,000 passengers annually.
 This made it busier than Gatwick.

 Also in 1955, Silver City launched its first air ferry services between Scotland and Ireland and its first such service from the Midlands.
 These linked Stranraer with Belfast and Birmingham with Le Touquet.
 In addition, the airline opened a new service from Southampton to Deauville.

 That year also saw Silver City become the UK's biggest air cargo carrier with an annual freight volume of 70,190 tons.

 In 1956, Silver City commenced London—Paris coach-air-coach/rail services via Lydd (Ferryfield) and Le Touquet/Étaples.
 As Le Touquet Airport was not linked to the French railway network at the time, the journey between the airport and Paris involved an additional change between coach and train at Étaples.
 DC-3s initially operated these all-passenger services, which were marketed as Silver Arrow in the UK and as Flèche d'argent in France.
 Silver Arrow/Flèche d'argent was a joint operation between British Railways, Silver City and Société Nationale des Chemins de Fer français (SNCF).